Ezequiel Duran Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Marlins' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 119 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Marlins give up the ninth-fewest home runs in baseball (122 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.